Bringing Diversity from Diffusion Models to Semantic-Guided Face Asset Generation

 To compare the effectiveness of attribute control between our trained generator and a generic diffusion model~\cite{rombach2022high}, we perform age editing on the same subject using both methods, as shown in~\Cref{fig:comp_edit}.
 The portraits generated by the diffusion model, which is the same as the one used in portraits generation, are processed through our data preparation pipeline to obtain final renderings.
 While diffusion models can achieve age modification through prompt manipulation, our generator produces significantly smoother transitions across age levels.
 In contrast, diffusion-based results have abrupt feature changes between adjacent slices in the figure. \textit{A more detailed comparison of transition smoothness can be found in the supplementary video}.

-\Cref{fig:ctrl_c} shows independent control of skin color.
-In particular, we show the variation of skin color within two subjects, conditioned on their respective ethnicity.
-We calculate the skin color from each unnormalized texture using the method in~\cite{thong2023skincolor} and for each ethnicity the distribution of skin colors is modeled by a normal distribution.
-The figure presents five skin color samples of each subject, arranged from bright to dark.

-\paragraph{Inversion and Editing.} \Cref{fig:gan_inversion} shows image inversion and editing.
-Images are first projected into the latent space of the generator by finding the unlabeled code and labeled attributes that generates the closest image using optimization.
-Edited images are then generated by modifying the labeled attributes while keeping the unlabeled code unchanged.

-Additionally, since all generated facial geometries share the same topology with our high-quality dataset, generic facial geometric attributes editing such as add aging features \Cref{fig:ctrl_ag} can be done with some predefined geometry offsets, and blendshapes can be applied to animate the facial assets.
-For animation examples, please refer to the video.

-\paragraph{Comparison.} We access the accuracy of attribute control of our generator using CLIP score.
+For a quantitative comparison of attribute control of our generator to the other methods, we use CLIP score.
 We first build a text description of the generated image data for our semantic attributes.
 We utilize the same ethnicity, gender, and age groups as the attributes we defined for generation to construct descriptors.